ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Related Work

 \paragraph{Visual Symbolic Planning.}

-The integration of LLMs and symbolic planning frameworks, such as PDDL, was first proposed by works like LLM+P \citep{liu2023llm+}, with this line of work typically relying on the language model to generate a symbolic domain to be used with classical planners \citep{huang2024understanding}.
-Recently, VLMs have emerged as powerful tools for grounding classical planners with visual perception, which was previously only possible through domain-specific models \citep{migimatsu2022grounding}, which were trained end-to-end.
-VisualPredicator \citep{liang2024visualpredicator} uses VLMs to generate PDDL predicates together with a Python implementation, which can use a VLM to query their truth value in the world.
-Image2PDDL \citep{dang2025planning} generates a PDDL domain and problem starting from images representing the initial and goal states.
-AHA \citep{duan2024aha} fine-tunes a VLM to reason about failures and then refines VLM-generated symbolic plans based on this feedback. \citet{athalye2024predicate} start from an initial set of predicates and learn more complex predicates and actions through interaction directly from images.
-VLM-TAMP \citep{yang2024guiding} asks the VLM to provide a high-level plan and then reaches these sub-goals using classical motion planning.
-S3E \citep{azran2025s3e} enumerates all possible predicate-object combinations and converts them into natural language questions for a VLM at every step of the plan, but the method is not scalable and does not investigate the success rate of planning with the estimated states, which as we show in Figure~\ref{fig:predictions_solved} is hard to predict from prediction accuracy alone.
+The integration of LLMs and symbolic planning frameworks, such as PDDL, was first proposed by LLM+P~\citep{liu2023llm+}, with this line of work typically relying on the language model to generate a symbolic domain to be used with classical planners~\citep{huang2024understanding}.
+VisualPredicator~\citep{liang2024visualpredicator} uses VLMs to generate PDDL predicates together with a Python implementation, which can use a VLM to query their truth value in the world.
+Image2PDDL~\citep{dang2025planning} generates a PDDL domain and problem starting from images representing the initial and goal states.
+AHA~\citep{duan2024aha} fine-tunes a VLM to reason about failures and then refines VLM-generated symbolic plans based on this feedback.~\citet{athalye2024predicate} start from an initial set of predicates and learn more complex predicates and actions through interaction directly from images.
+VLM-TAMP~\citep{yang2024guiding} asks the VLM to provide a high-level plan and then reaches these sub-goals using classical motion planning.

+Recently, VLMs have emerged as powerful tools for grounding classical planners with visual perception, which was previously only possible through domain-specific models~\citep{migimatsu2022grounding}, which were trained end-to-end.
+S3E~\citep{azran2025s3e} enumerates all possible predicate-object combinations and converts them into natural language questions for a VLM at every step of the plan.
+The method however is not scalable and the work does not investigate the success rate of planning with the estimated states, which is hard to predict from prediction accuracy alone.